4 Outdoor Things To Do With Kids in Victoria

 Returning home from Canada after a decade overseas, my active, outdoorsy family had to choose a place to live.
 We wanted a place with no snow in the winter (yes, in Canada) and no rain in the summer and on the Pacific coast no less.
 The answer was Victoria, on the southern tip of Vancouver Island in British Columbia, just north of Washington State’s majestic Olympic Mountains.
-It has pretty much the best weather in Canada and lots to do, especially if you enjoy the outdoors.
+It has pretty much the best weather in Canada and lots to do with kids, especially if you enjoy the outdoors.

-Our Top Vacation Picks for Victoria, BC
+Our Top Family Vacation Activities In Victoria, BC

 Go for a run